-- Aerial- upper body dominant shoulder lead
+- Aerial- upper body dominant shoulder lead (toe dominant profile- postero median chain)

-- Terrestrial- Lower body dominant pelvis lead
+- Terrestrial- lower body dominant pelvis lead (heal dominant profile- antero median chain)

 Teaching horizontal properties to a vertically organized athlete is likely to detract from performance and increase injury risk.
 Everyone pulls or pushes differently.